arjunraj79/digital-marketing-agency-nextjs/ENV.md

 # Environment Variables Documentation

-This document describes all environment variables used in the Mu3lnen Digital Marketing Agency website.
+This document describes all environment variables used in the Digital Architect Digital Marketing Agency website.

 ## Required Variables